ThePoShWolf/Modrify/Modrify/docs/Set-MutaGameEnvironment.md

 ```

 ## DESCRIPTION
-PSMutagen supports several game releases that are supported by Mutagen.
+Modrify supports several game releases that are supported by Mutagen.
 In order to know which game to work with, you specify that with this command.

 ## EXAMPLES